waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Plausibility):**
     - The Hiker at 1F (6,7) will move if approached with a party where all non-fainted members are afflicted with the 'Poison' status condition.
-(Note: LUNA is expected to faint from poison damage en route.)
+(Note: LUNA fainted from poison damage en route.)
+(Result: Failed.
+Dialogue unchanged.)
     - The Rocket Grunt will be satisfied if a Pokémon uses 'Ancient Power' in battle against him.
     - The Rocket Grunt will move if a Geodude uses Self-Destruct in battle against him.
     - The Hiker will move once the Pokédex is completed for all Mt.
 Moon native species.